MrAnnix/MrAnnix.github.io/_posts/2025-11-08-spark-memory-fundamentals-executor-allocation.md

 - **Broadcast variables**: Shared read-only data distributed to all executors
 - **Unroll memory**: Temporary space to deserialize serialized blocks into memory

 When storage memory needs to free up space, Spark uses a **Least Recently Used (LRU)** algorithm to kick out cached blocks.
-How painful this eviction is depends on the storage level you chose:
+How painful eviction is depends on the storage level you choose:

 | Storage Level | Eviction Cost | Reason |
 |:-------------|:--------------|:-------:|